Product

 A major topic was the government's plan to abolish fixed-term tenancies in favour of rolling, periodic ones.
 Many peers argued this would hurt both tenants and landlords, removing needed flexibility for groups like students, people on short-term work contracts, or those needing guarantors.
 Several amendments were proposed to allow short fixed terms or voluntary extension agreements, but the government resisted, saying periodic tenancies offer better security and flexibility.
 The debate also highlighted the unique needs of student renters, with concerns that the Bill’s approach could make it harder for students to secure housing and push them into more expensive, purpose-built blocks.
 Overall, the session showed strong disagreement on whether the Bill strikes the right balance between protecting tenants and keeping the rental market healthy and accessible.

-This summary covers only the initial day of Committee debate.
+The summaries cover the first few sittings of the Committee debate.
 The Bill will be discussed further in the coming days and weeks, with more detailed examination of specific clauses and additional amendments expected as the process continues.
-Please get in touch if you have any questions or want to discuss anything related to the Renters' Rights Bill.

 See how we can improve your tenancy process.